nccgroup/blackboxprotobuf/lib/CLI.md

 The command line interface can then be run with:

 ~~~
-python -m blackboxprotobuf
+bbpb
 ~~~

-Consider using an alias for to save keystrokes:
+or

 ~~~
-alias bbpb='python -m blackboxprotbuf'
+python3 -m blackboxprotobuf
 ~~~

 ## Usage